 The field operations used to acquire the data for Vermelho Mineral Resources were checked several ways so that a view of data integrity could be formed by the author.
-Drilling and sampling procedures appeared to be satisfactory at the time of the site visit, and the author relied on the earlier observations of Golder with respect to the quality of survey control and collar locations.
+Drilling and sampling procedures appeared to be satisfactory at the time of the site visit by the author in 2003, and the author relied on the earlier observations of Golder with respect to the quality of survey control and collar locations.